01Are Publishers Clearing House Sweepstakes Scams?

 Read the fine print of the mailing carefully.
 If the letter is from Publishers Clearing House, it will usually say something like, 'If you enter this giveaway and your name is drawn, you might be a winner.'

 No winner is drawn until the sweepstakes expires, so if they are still inviting you to enter the giveaway, you have the same (very long) odds as everyone else no matter what the big print on the envelope says.
 In most cases, these letters are just enticements to enter the sweep.

 One thing that PCH sometimes does to encourage entry is to tell you that someone with your initials or in your area will win.
 Well, it's not the SuperPrize Jackpot they mean when they write that.
 See Will Someone With My Initials Really Win the PCH Jackpot? for more details.

-Of course, you may also be receiving emails from a con artist who is simply stealing PCH's name for a scam.
+Of course, you may also be receiving mails from a con artist who is simply stealing PCH's name for a scam.
 See How to Recognize PCH Scams for information about how to tell the difference between a real win notice and a Publishers Clearing House scam.

 05I Received a Call Asking for Money Before I Receive My Prize.
 Is It Legit?